gan496/gravity-falls-cipher-translator/README.md

 .
 More information about the cryptographs: http://gravityfalls.wikia.com/wiki/List_of_cryptograms

 As of now, only Caesar and Atbash Ciphers are supported.
+A1z26 is a WIP.
+Check branch "a1z26-cipher" for progress.